Welcome

 Tuition Fees

 Tuition fees at the University are determined in accordance with the University’s Tuition Fee Policy, the Statement of Commitment Regarding International Students, and the Provincial Government’s Domestic Tuition Framework.
-The current Domestic Tuition Framework was announced on March 2, 2023 and extends the freeze on domestic tuition fees for undergraduate and most graduate programs by an additional year in 2023-24.
-This represents the fourth consecutive year domestic tuition fees have been frozen following a 10% reduction in fees in 2019-20.
-Consistent with the previous framework, the policy allows for differentiated fees for out of province domestic students.
-In 2023-24, fees for non-Ontario resident undergraduate students will increase 5%.
+The current Domestic Tuition Framework extends the freeze on Ontario resident domestic tuition fees for undergraduate and most graduate programs – in place since the 10% cut in 2019-20 – through to 2026-27.
+It also continues a multi-year policy introduced in 2023-24 that permits anomaly adjustments for tuition fees that are significantly below the sector average of comparable programs – for the University of Toronto, this applies to most MA and MSc research stream masters programs and the MSc in Applied Computing.
+Consistent with the previous frameworks, the Government’s current policy allows for differentiated fees for out of province domestic students.
+In 2024-25, fees for non-Ontario resident undergraduate students will increase by 5%.

 Tuition fees for self-funded programs that do not receive operating grant support from the Ontario government and tuition fees for most international students are not subject to the provincial fee regulations.